yassouali/fast.ai_notes/cutting_edge_DL/lecture11.md

 # who regulates the doors doors ? _eos_
 ```

-### Going further
+##  4. <a name='Goingfurther'></a>Going further

-#### Bidirectionnality
+###  4.1. <a name='Bidirectionnality'></a>Bidirectionnality

-One simple trick to add, is to process the input sequence in the encoder in a bidirectionnal way, for language modeling with UMLFiT, we first trained to model using the original corpus for language modeling and then classification, and then fliped the whole corpus the then trained another model to do language modeling and text classification, and then use both models an an ensemble and average their predictions, in our case, to incorporate the bidirectionnality into our model, all we need to do is create a bidirectionnal GRUs, that will take two hidden vectors as an input (forward and backward) and at the end of the sequence will give us also two vectors, that we are going to feed to a linear layer (taking this time arround a vector of size N_h * 2), and pass the output to the deocder, for the decoder, if we used bidirectionnality, at each prediction the hidden state will contain information about the output, so we can't use directely, but we can use the same approach as ULMFiT to have two decoders and use them as an ensemble.
+One simple trick to add, is to process the input sequence in the encoder in a bidirectionnal way, for language modeling with UMLFiT, we first trained to model using the original corpus for language modeling and then classification, and then fliped the whole corpus the then trained another model to do language modeling and text classification, and then use both models an an ensemble and average their predictions, in our case, to incorporate the bidirectionnality into our model, all we need to do is create a bidirectionnal GRUs, that will take two hidden vectors as an input (forward and backward) and at the end of the sequence will give us also two vectors, that we are going to feed to a linear layer (taking this time arround a vector of size N_h * 2), and pass the output to the deocder, for the decoder, if we used bidirectionnality, at each prediction the hidden state will contain information about the output, so we can't use directly, but we can use the same approach as ULMFiT to have two decoders and use them as an ensemble.

 ```python
 class Seq2SeqRNN_Bidir(nn.Module):